Make Extra Shredded Paper Work for You

-6. Use as flooring and/or for the laying boxes in the chicken house.
-It is cheaper than straw and it seems to last twice as long as the straw does.
-It is a great addition to the compost bin when you clean the nests out!!
+6. Use as flooring and/or for the laying boxes in the chicken coop.
+It is cheaper than hay and it seems to last twice as long as the hay does.
+It is a great addition to the compost bin/tumbler when you clean the nests out!!

 8. Use it at the bottom of your bean or pea trench to retain water.
 It retains moisture and keeps beans happy.